-Climb alongside nature’s “giant staircase”, the place you are rewarded with close up views of two waterfalls and severa geologic aspects (depending on how a long way you choose to hike).
-Powerfull and turbulent, these two waterfalls will soak you in spring and entice you year round.
+Climb alongside nature’s “giant staircase”, the place you are rewarded with close up views of two waterfalls and several geologic aspects (depending on how a long way you choose to hike).
+Powerfull and turbulent, these two waterfalls will soak you in spring and entice you year-round.

 You can also take the John Muir Trail to the pinnacle of Vernal Fall (via the Clark Point cutoff) and the top of Nevada Fall, or mix the Mist Trail and John Muir Trail into a loop.
 See the map, profile and description below for more information.

 This very famous hike originates close to Happy Isle in eastern Yosemite Valley (shuttle stop #16).
-The john Muir and Mist Trail offer spectacular, up-close views of two large waterfalls, exciting surroundings along the Merced River, and special views throughout Yosemite Valley.
+The John Muir and Mist Trail offer spectacular, up-close views of two large waterfalls, exciting surroundings along the Merced River, and special views throughout Yosemite Valley.
 The first paved mile of trail is busiest and access the Vernal Fall Footbridge.
-Almost completely uphill, you can respect views along the way, and for the duration of spring, when the water degrees area at their peak, you can also glimpse Illillouette Fall from this first area of trail.
+Almost completely uphill, you can respect views along the way, and for spring, when the water degrees are at their peak, you can also glimpse Illillouette Fall from this first area of trail.

-You will discover an splendid view of Vernal Fall from the footbridge at 0.8 miles (1.3 km).
+You will discover a splendid view of Vernal Fall from the footbridge at 0.8 miles (1.3 km).
 About 0.2 miles (0.3 km) beyond the bridge, the Mist Trail and the John Muir Trail diverge.
-To proceed immediately to the pinnacle of Vernal Fall, follow the Mist Trail 0.5 miles (0.8 km) up a steep granite stairway of over 600 steps, Prepare for slippery footing and a superb amount of waterfall spray in spring and early summer time (hence the name for this trail!).
+To proceed immediately to the pinnacle of Vernal Fall, follow the Mist Trail 0.5 miles (0.8 km) up a steep granite stairway of over 600 steps, Prepare for slippery footing and a superb amount of waterfall spray in spring and early summertime (hence the name for this trail!).
 You will satisfaction in views of Vernal Fall all alongside this stretch of path and may even be capable to see a rainbow in the spray of the fall.
-At the pinnacle of Vernal Fall, you can trip jaw dropping views straight down the length of the 317 foot waterfall (please don’t pass the railings and use serve caution whilst you’re near any flowing water or wet rock in this area).
+At the pinnacle of Vernal Fall, you can trip jaw-dropping views straight down the length of the 317-foot waterfall (please don’t pass the railings and use serve caution whilst you’re near any flowing water or wet rock in this area).

 From here, you can both return down the Mist Trail, or proceed over the bridge to the John Muir Trail for an alternate route again to Yosemite Valley.
 If you choose the John Muir Trail, you will revel in distinct scenery, with extraordinary views of Liberty Cap and one of a kind views of Nevada Fall.
 The John Muir Trail is longer – approximately 4 miles one way compared to Mist Trail’s 2.5 miles (4 km) – so sketch accordingly.